|

 the weakest link.
 I got down in a defensive crouch.
 I

-noticed he wasn't that much taller than me.
+noticed again that White wasn't that much taller than me.
 I was ready for

 him.
 Bring it on.